shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 1. **Engage Local Communities:** Partner with representatives from multiple ethnic communities, chefs, restaurateurs, and food enthusiasts.
 2. **Community Workshops:** Organize workshops in different regions to gather information on traditional recipes, ingredients, and cultural significance of each dish.
 3. **Document Core Elements:**  Focus on capturing the essence of each cuisine by identifying:
-    * **Signature Dishes:**  A core set of dishes universally recognized as representative of the cuisine (e.g., Dal Bhat for most Nepali cuisines).
+    * **Signature Dishes:**  A core set of dishes universally recognized as a sample of the cuisine (e.g., Dal Bhat for most Nepali cuisines).
     * **Key Ingredients:**  The essential ingredients that define the flavor profile (e.g., specific herbs, spices, local vegetables).
     * **Cooking Techniques:** Traditional methods of preparation unique to the cuisine (e.g., clay oven cooking, fermentation techniques).